Report on Government Services 2021

 Service use by special needs groups

-Proportion of Aboriginal and Torres Strait Islander Australians using accommodation support services per 1000 Aboriginal and Torres Strait Islander potential population, 2016-17
+Proportion of Aboriginal and Torres Strait Islander persons who are participants in the NDIS per 1000 Aboriginal and Torres Strait Islander NDIS potential population, June 2020

 Effectiveness — Access indicators